 Don't worry if you are not sure what lights are best to choose or where they should be positioned.
 We are here to help you select the ideal fitting to suit your design and budget.

 Simple Garden Layout Plan

-The example plan shown here is based on the original idea of a client of ours.
+The example plan shown here is drawn from our client’s ideas and project requirements.
 Transforming a new build garden to create an ideal outdoor space unique and tailored to our client’s lifestyle.
 We have reproduced the basic information from the original request for clarity.